noi-techpark/opendatahub-content-importer/LTSAPI/README.md

+﻿<!--
+SPDX-FileCopyrightText: NOI Techpark <digital@noi.bz.it>

+SPDX-License-Identifier: CC0-1.0
+-->

-﻿# Open Data Hub - LTS Api Importer Library
+# Open Data Hub - LTS Api Importer Library

 A library created for the Open Data Hub Project to import tourism data from the LTS Rest Api.